Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: Conclusion

 \section{Conclusion}

-In this paper, we present ASPIRE-EASE method to effectively solve the distributed distributionally robust optimization problem with non-convex objectives.
-In addition, $CD$-norm uncertainty set has been proposed to effectively incorporate the prior distribution into the problem formulation, which allows for flexible adjustment of the degree of robustness of DRO.
-Theoretical analysis has also been conducted to analyze the convergence properties and the iteration complexity of ASPIRE-EASE.
-ASPIRE-EASE exhibits strong empirical performance on multiple real-world datasets and is effective in tackling DRO problems in a fully distributed and asynchronous manner.
-In the future work, more uncertainty sets could be designed for our framework and more update rule for variables in ASPIRE could be considered.
+In this paper, we introduce the ASPIRE-EASE method for efficiently addressing the federated distributionally robust optimization (FDRO) problems characterized by non-convex objectives.
+Additionally, $CD$-norm uncertainty set has been proposed to effectively integrate the prior distribution into the problem formulation, thereby enabling the flexible modulation of the robustness of DRO.
+To further enhance the proposed framework, we integrate various uncertainty sets and conduct a comprehensive theoretical analysis, delving into the computational complexities associated with each uncertainty set.
+To enhance the efficiency of the proposed method, ASPIRE-ADP, which is a methodology capable of dynamically adjusting the number of active workers, is proposed.
+Theoretical analyses have been systematically performed to evaluate the convergence properties, iteration complexity, and communication complexity of the proposed method.
+Extensive experimental results illustrate that the proposed method exhibits noteworthy empirical efficacy across diverse real-world datasets, establishing its effectiveness in addressing the DRO problems through a fully distributed and asynchronous manner.